alovajs/alovajs.github.io/docs/tutorial/02-getting-started/03-basic/07-combine-framework.md

 Please note that `useRequest` can only be used to send requests within a component.
 Outside a component, you can send requests directly through a method instance, and the use of `useRequest` must comply with the use hook usage rules, that is, it can only be called at the outermost level of a function.

-**❌❌❌ It is not recommended to call it in a loop, conditional judgment, or sub-function**.
-For example, the following example of use in a click callback, when used in a callback function, although the request can be initiated normally, the responsive data returned by the use hook cannot be used in the view, and the same is true for loops and conditional judgments.
+**❌ Do not call it inside a loop, conditional, or nested function.** For example, calling it inside a click callback can start the request normally, but the reactive data returned by the hook cannot be used in the view — the same applies to loops and conditionals.

 ```javascript
 // ❌ bad